Best Houseplants for Cleaning the Air

 Even a single houseplant can make a difference in your home's indoor air quality.
 Just one efficient 6- to 8-inch-diameter plant can clean the air of a 10-foot-square room.
 By varying the size and locations of your houseplants, you can affect air quality throughout your home — without recreating jungle-themed decor.
 Optimize the effect of these natural air purifiers through these considerations...

 - Placement: Proximity matters.
 The area closest to cleansing plants will be most affected, so place these natural purifiers throughout your home accordingly.

 - Plant health: Plants operate at top levels of air-cleansing efficiency when they're at peak health.
 Follow best practices for indoor plant care, and make the most of your greenery.
 Well-aerated roots are especially important to cleaning air, so avoid overwatering.

 - Plant size: Air cleansing occurs through natural process that happen in plant leaves and roots.
 The larger the leaf surface and root system, the greater the impact on air pollutants.

 By adding air-cleaning houseplants to your home, you can bring the garden indoors and make your home a cleaner, healthier place as well.
-Living plants can add indoor beauty and circumvent cares about clean air — and you don’t have to be an astronaut to benefit.
+Living plants can add indoor beauty and circumvent cares about clean air — and you don't have to be an astronaut to benefit.
 WARNING: Some plants can be toxic to people or pets, especially when ingested.
 Teach small children and pets that houseplants are off-limits.
 Always consider personal sensitivities and the potential for toxicity when choosing houseplants for your home.